Table of Contents[Hide][Show]

 Genre: First-person shooter

-A new Far Cry installment is coming into the marketplace later this year.
-Far Cry 6 will be putting players into a fictional Caribbean island called Yara which is under control by a harsh dictator.
+A new Far Cry installment came out this year.
+Far Cry 6 puts players into a fictional Caribbean island called Yara, which is under control by a harsh dictator, El Presidente Anton Castillo.
 With this ongoing battle for the island, players are taking the role of a guerilla fighter that’s part of a resistance to take down the government control of the island and return it to a peaceful state once again.
-We know that Ubisoft is claiming this map will be the largest one yet for the Far Cry franchise.
-Likewise, we have seen some gameplay footage that looks like the island will be quite lush with forests, a bit like a tropical oasis.
-Fortunately, we do know when this game will be hitting the marketplace as it’s set to launch on October 7, 2021.
+If you enjoy the open-world aspect of Far Cry, then you might be delighted to know that this is the largest one yet for the Far Cry franchise.
+Being set on a tropical island, you can expect some lush environments to explore.
+Also, of course, you can expect plenty of missions to partake in, exploration, and even wildlife to aid you during the battle.

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S